 - Employees are required to notify their supervisor of work-related injuries or illnesses and obtain appropriate treatment.

 - Treatment Options

 - Refer to the Accidents and Injuries Policy to obtain additional guidance on procedures and contact the Office of Risk Management if you have any questions.

-The goal of ACU’s Automated External Defibrillator (AED) program is to increase the rate of survival of people who have sudden cardiac arrest.
+The goal of ACU’s Automated External Defibrillator (AED) program is to increase the survival rate of sudden cardiac arrest victims.
 AEDs make it possible for trained responders to administer defibrillation prior to the arrival of Emergency Medical Services (EMS).
-There are over 50 AEDs on the ACU Abilene campus.
-AEDs are placed in all ACU Police Department vehicles which can quickly be deployed anywhere on campus.”
+There are over 50 AEDs on the ACU Abilene campus and in all ACU Police Department vehicles which can be deployed quickly anywhere on campus.”

 Worker’s Compensation Programs

 The Office of Risk Management is responsible for administering the University’s Workers’ Comp program and will serve as the Case Manager for all claims.
 All work-related injuries or illnesses should be reported as soon as possible by emailing email@example.com or calling 325-674-6142.

 Employees are required to notify their supervisor of work-related injuries or illnesses regardless of where they occur and take all reasonable actions to prevent further injury.
 If an employee is outside the local area, he/she should proceed to the nearest minor emergency clinic or emergency room, depending on the extent of the injury, and notify his/her supervisor after receiving treatment.

 Supervisors should take the following actions for employees who are injured in the performance of their duties: